Health Grooves:Speaking to Healers About Healing

 In this conversation, Julia describes how she came to be involved with forest bathing and what the work means to her and those she guides through the experience.Following the conversation, Ricky reflects on the nature of healing from an energetic perspective, where he believes forest bathing is doing its deepest healing work.

 John Scaringe has been serving as President for the Southern California University of Health Sciences (SCU) for nine years.
 In this episode we discuss the state of professional integrative health education.
 The Southern California University of Health Sciences began as the Los Angeles Chiropractic College.
 Dr. Scaringe is a true leader in integrative medicine, setting up a medicine of the future where MDs, PA’s, chiropractors and other practitioners can work together seamlessly.

 Chanda Williams, MA, RYT, is a yoga therapist with a background in body mechanics, wellness coaching, and advanced training in trauma-informed yoga practices.
 In this episode we discuss Chanda’s work with the Prison Yoga Project.
 Chanda teaches classes with incarcerated men to support them in their personal transformation through yoga practice.

 Dr. Cliff Hochberg practiced as a chiropractor for 31 years before deciding to go full time into health coaching.
 After having had a personal health and weight loss transformation himself, Cliff felt he could serve people in a more meaningful way by helping others do the same.
-In this episode, we speak with Cliff about his journey from successful chiropractor to health coach.
+He currently works with people all over the United States virtually on the phone or via videoconferencing.